COVID-19: Coping in a Changing World

 Stay responsibly informed

 Neither ignorance to nor obsession with the pandemic is a healthy approach to coping.
 Health and wellness are all about finding a middle ground.
 Use reliable sources of information and take breaks from media.
 Decide on specific times of the day during which you’ll check in about what’s going on in the world instead of being plugged in 24/7.

-Invest into connections with others
+Coping with COVID-19 through connections with others